bookofproofs/bookofproofs.github.io/_sources/history/20th-century/elfving.md

 **Erik Gustav Elfving**  was a Finnish mathematician and statistician who worked in the optimal design of experiments.

 ### Mathematical Profile (Excerpt):
-* Frederik and Thyra Elfving were married in 1897 and Gustav was the youngest of their four children, having one older brother Rabbe Fredrik Elfving (1899-1966) and two older sisters Brita Elfving (1900-1917) and Astrid Elfving (1902-1982).
-* In fact it was in the Botanical Institute that Gustav was brought up, so he spent his childhood in the idyllic surroundings of the Botanic Gardens.
 * Elfving graduated from the Gymnasium in the spring of 1926 and, later that year, entered the University of Helsinki with the intention of studying astronomy.
 * Elfving changed from majoring in astronomy to majoring in mathematics and graduated in 1930 with astronomy and physics as minor subjects.
 * Elfving's undergraduate career saw him achieve top marks and he was awarded the Donner Prize in 1930 for his dissertation Zur Reduktion von Echolotungen Ⓣ(On the reduction of echo soundings).